 Yes they may participate as long as you were not notified to isolate and your child had no direct contact and is not experiencing any symptoms.
 If you received notification to self isolate please notify the production and site manager for next steps.

 Will I be notified if someone at Performing Arts Academy tests positive for Covid?

 In the event someone at PAA tests positive for COVID19, we will consult Tri-County Health and PAA’s contracted Health Care Professional (nurse) from Children’s Hospital, and alert St. Luke’s UMC.
 We will follow the advice of Tri-County Health on who needs to be notified.
 A student or family member’s personal information and name will never be shared.
-PAA will respect confidentiality and HIPAA laws.
+We will respect confidentiality and HIPPA laws.